06 Nov 2020

-In June 2019, the suspension of the Woodford Equity Income Fund and subsequent wind-up raised important questions about how liquidity is managed in authorised funds, particularly with respect to investment in illiquid assets.
+The suspension of the Woodford Fund and subsequent wind-up raised important questions about how liquidity is managed in authorised funds.

 In January 2020, the Financial Conduct Authority (FCA) issued a ‘Dear CEO’ letter to authorised fund managers (AFMs).
 The letter outlined the FCA’s supervision priorities and reminded firms of the central responsibility to ensure effective liquidity management in funds.
 The letter also referenced the December 2019 joint Bank of England and FCA work to explore liquidity mismatch in open-ended funds.